akumina/AkuminaDev/docs/AK-Inactivity-Tracker.md

 window.CoreSteps.InactivityTracker.callback = window.InactivityTrackerCallback;
 ```

-The callback specified is called whenever the inactivity callback is fired.
-This allows a developer to intercept the inactivity trigger, allowing the following use cases:
+The callback is called whenever the timer is reached (ex 60 minutes of inactivity have elapsed).
+This allows the following use cases:

 * Suppress based on environmental condition (network)
 * Suppress based on type of user